MinhasKamal/CreepyCodeCollection/README.md

 All the programs here have been tested (by me).
 [TutorialsPoint-CodingGround](https://www.tutorialspoint.com/codingground.htm) or [repl.it](https://repl.it/languages) has online code editors and compilers, which can be used to run these programs.
 Many programs here have been collected from q/a and discussion sites, like- [StackOverflow](//stackoverflow.com), [Quora](https://www.quora.com/), [Programming Puzzles & Code Golf](http://codegolf.stackexchange.com/), & [Hacker News](https://news.ycombinator.com/news).

-If you liked this project, then I am sure you will also love [CuteVirusCollection](https://github.com/MinhasKamal/CuteVirusCollection).
+If you liked this project, then you will also love [CuteVirusCollection](https://github.com/MinhasKamal/CuteVirusCollection).

 ## Places for More Creepy Codes